gnosis118/currency/src/content/blog/currency-exchange-freelancers-guide.md

 ### Online Money Transfer Services

 **Wise (formerly TransferWise)** has become the gold standard for freelancers managing multiple currencies.
 Their multi-currency account allows you to hold over 50 currencies simultaneously and convert between them at real exchange rates with transparent fees.
+You can check current rates using our [real-time currency converter](/convert).

 Key benefits for freelancers:
 - Real exchange rates without hidden markups